OzzyHelix/virtio-guide/hostapd.md

 it is also possible to run hostapd directly with `sudo hostapd /etc/hostapd/hostapd.conf` this can be helpful for debugging the hotspot if its not working
 ***USE THIS AT YOUR OWN RISK***

+it has been moved to the old folder